Season 8 – Story 58

 The Doctor should of course be overjoyed at the relaxing of his exile.
 But there’s something detectably subdued in Pertwee and Manning’s performances, almost as if they’re missing their Unit buddies already and not relishing their first taste of another planet – hardly surprising since it’s really a Cornish china clay quarry in chilly February.

 Episode one is neatly structured, hooking us into the story with the plight of the colonists, and tantalising us with mentions of the Master and glimpses of the Primitives – who could themselves be hippies, gangrenous and insensible after a hard weekend at Glastonbury.
 Events paddle along over the next few episodes.
-Just as things could tire at the midway point, episode four gives us several reveals: the Master posing as the Adjudicator and, in the weird Primitive City, priests with heads like geriatric scrotums (cue a hilarious shriek from Jo) and the Guardian gliding out of a wall on his crystalline throne.
+Just as things might tire at the midway point, episode four gives us several reveals: the Master posing as the Adjudicator and, in the weird Primitive City, priests with heads like geriatric scrotums (cue a hilarious shriek from Jo) and the similarly shrivelled Guardian, gliding out of a wall on his crystalline throne.

-Episode six excites with the culmination of the colonists v IMC storyline, the good guys’ return from the dead, and the Guardian’s destruction of his own city.
+Episode six excites with the culmination of the colonists v IMC storyline, the good guys’ returning from the dead, and the Guardian’s destruction of his own city.
 Best of all are lovely scenes between the two Time Lords at the heart of the doomsday weapon.
 The Master offers his old friend the greatest prize yet – “Absolute power!
 Power for good.
 Why, you could reign benevolently.
 You could end wars, suffering, disease.
 We could save the universe.”
 The Doctor rebuts him: “You’ll never understand, will you?
 I want to see the universe – not rule it!”

 The supporting cast is particularly strong.
 John Ringham, memorable as vile Tlotoxl in The Aztecs (1964), is all reason and mild manners here as colony leader Ashe.
 Playing hothead colonist Winton, Nicholas Pennell gets top guest billing, thanks perhaps to his familiarity from The Forsyte Saga.
 Morris Perry, with a peculiar comb-forward riah, is resolutely sour as IMC leader, Dent.